 Image of the word TAX on a keyboard

 Very soon any sole traders with income of £50,000 from self employment (or a combination of self employment and rental income) will receive letters from HMRC about making tax digital.
+This change is called MTD.

 From 2026 anyone with self employment income or rental income (or a combination of the two) which amounts to over £50,000 a year (this is WELL below the VAT threshold) needs to start submitting quarterly returns to HMRC.